 The SRO's Office of Educational Programs manages various education initiatives and programs that support the scientific mission at BNL and the DOE.
-Programs include Summer Science Explorations for grades four through 12, the Science Learning Center, and the DOE's Science Undergraduate Learning Internship in science, technology, engineering, math, and postdoctoral programs.
+Programs include Summer Science Explorations for grades four through 12, the Science Learning Center, and the DOE's Workforce Development for Teachers and Scientists which sponsors various internship opportunities.